ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 Refer to the following resources for more information about working with document in CKEditor 4:

-* {@link features/size/README Setting editor size} will allow you to obtain the closest to 1:1 projection.
+* The {@link features/size/README Setting editor size} article will help reaching the best projection.
-* See the {@link guide/dev/acf/README content filtering} article to make editor work also with custom plugins.
+* The {@link guide/dev/acf/README content filtering} article explains how to make editor work also with custom plugins.